 Question 70: Was documentation submitted to the CIBMTR (e.g., MRI report)?

 Indicate if a copy of the cardiac MRI report is attached to support the data reported in questions 68-69.
 Attaching a copy of the report may prevent additional queries.
 For further instructions on how to attach documents in FormsNet3SM, refer to the Training Guide .

 Question 71: Was the left ventricular ejection fraction measured?

 The left ventricular ejection fraction (LVEF) is a percentage that represents the volume of blood pumped from the left ventricle into the aorta (also known as stroke volume) compared to the volume of blood in the ventricle just prior to the heart contraction (also known as end diastolic volume).
-Indicate if the left ventricular ejection fraction (LVEF) was measured.
-If “yes,” continue with question 72.
-If “no,” continue with question 74.
+Indicate Yes or No if the left ventricular ejection fraction (LVEF) was measured.
+If No, continue with question 74.

 Indicate the left ventricular ejection fraction at diagnosis or prior to the first therapy.
 Most imaging reports will report the LVEF.
 If the LVEF is not explicitly documented it should be determined by dividing the stroke volume (SV, the volume of blood pumped into the aorta from the left ventricle) by the end diastolic volume (EDV, the volume of blood in the left ventricle just prior to contraction) of the left ventricle .
 For example, if the stroke volume was 75 ml and the end diastolic volume was 150ml, the ejection fraction would be 50%.

 If the recipient had multiple assessments using different methods, report the most recent assessment prior to the initiation of treatment.

 Question 73: Specify the method used to determine the left ventricular ejection fraction

 Indicate the method used to determine the LVEF value.